 Helpful Tip: Shake each of the macadamia nuts.
-If you hear any rattling, it indicates that the nut has begun to dry out and will not be as fresh.
+If you hear any rattling, the nut has begun to dry out and will not be as fresh.

 Shelf Life Of Macadamia Nuts

-You can expect unshelled macadamia nuts to remain in good quality for at least 7 months at room temperature.
-Shelled macadamia nuts will be good for up to 5 months when stored properly at room temperature.
+You can expect unshelled macadamia nuts to remain in good quality for at least seven months at room temperature.
+Shelled macadamia nuts will be good for up to five months when stored properly at room temperature.

 How To Store Macadamia Nuts

 Ensuring a long life for your macadamia nuts is dependent on good storage techniques.
 When it comes to long-term storage of nuts, the colder, the better.

 If you know you will use up the macadamia nuts within a few months, storing them at room temperature is perfectly fine.
 To do so, keep them in a cool, dark location, such as a pantry.

 Shelled macadamia nuts should be kept in an airtight container away from any sources of moisture.
 Unshelled macadamia nuts already have sufficient natural packaging and can be kept in any bag or container in your pantry.